contactandyc/another-c-library/website/ebook/13-map/index.md

 8. multiple data structures should be able to be embedded to the same node
 9. once a node is inserted, its memory location should not change

-The code for the interface follows
+The code for the interface is as follows
 ```c
 /*
 Copyright 2019 Andy Curtis